The 20/20 House – part 2

 How much money can you borrow from the bank to build your dream home?

-The question how much money you can borrow depends on many factors.
+The question of how much money you can borrow depends on many factors.

 For instance, how much money are you and your partner earning per year?
 Do you have any debts, investment properties?
 How many credit cards do you have?